dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 Very strong but as mentioned in the Venthyr section can cause an overcap of Crit.

-Currently bugged to give 10 times the intended Crit

 ### Evolved Swarm (Necrolord)

 Our dots being weak means this is weak as well.

 ### Conflux of Elements (Night Fae)

-Simple damage increase with the only caveat being that dots and Starfall cast by Convoke are not affected by it.
+Simple damage increase with the only caveat being that dots and Starfall cast by Convoke are not affected by it as most their damage comes after the channel.

 ## Bugs